raharrison/ryanharrison.co.uk/_posts/2014-06-22-jdbctemplate-queryforint-is-deprecated.md

 public int queryForInt(String sql, Object... args) throws DataAccessException
 {% endhighlight %}

-I&#8217;m not sure why the designers have to decided to deprecate these two methods, but the solution (or perhaps the workaround is simple):
+I'm not sure why the designers have to decided to deprecate these two methods, but the solution (or perhaps the workaround is simple):

 **Old:**